Corona-IDE/flare-gradle-opertions-plugins/README.md

 Introduces steps in the standard build process to merge Jacoco code coverage reports from multiple sub-projects into a single report.
 This is often necessary for submission to external code coverage reporting services.

 See the [usage documentation](./doc/merge-coverage-reports.md) for information and requirements for applying the plug-in

+## Collaborators

+Information for collaborators, including the release process, can be found in the [collaborator documention](./COLLABORATORS.md)